nasa/ExoMiner/explainability/README.md

             1. For example e_1, ..., e_K
                1. Replace feature f_l in planet prototype p_m for corresponding feature in example e_k.
                2. Use model to run inference on this modified example, which generates a new score _replace_score_.
-               3. Subtract from the new score the original one, i.e., delta_score = replace_score - original_score.
+               3. Subtract from the new score the original one, i.e., explain_score = replace_score - original_score.

-Run script `run_exp_replacing_pc.py` to conduct a model-based positive class replacement experiment.
-The configuration file `config_replacing_pc.yaml` defines the parameters for the run.
+Run script `run_norex.py` to conduct a model-based positive class replacement experiment.
+The configuration file `config_norex.yaml` defines the parameters for the run.

 ### Random Explanations
 This method is a baseline method used to compare other explanability methods against random selection of explanations.
+Randomly produces an explanability score for each feature group.

 Hyper-parameters
 - Number of trials